analyticity/.github/profile/README.md

 This project is developed with the support of students contributing as part of their **Bachelor's and Master's theses**.

 Contributors (by year, alphabetically):
 - 2025, Bc.
-Matyáš Strelec – Routing Algorithm for Traffic Planning in Brno ([[thesis](https://www.vut.cz/studenti/zav-prace/detail/164964)])
+Matyáš Strelec – Routing Algorithm for Traffic Planning in Brno [thesis](https://www.vut.cz/studenti/zav-prace/detail/164964)
 - 2025, Bc.
-Veronika Šimková – Analysis and Visualization of Traffic Accident Data ([[thesis](https://www.vut.cz/studenti/zav-prace/detail/164963)])
+Veronika Šimková – Analysis and Visualization of Traffic Accident Data [thesis](https://www.vut.cz/studenti/zav-prace/detail/164963)

+---
+## Acknowledgements

+This work was carried out under the supervision of:

+- Ing.
+Jiří Hynek, Ph.D.
+- doc.
+Radek Burget, Ph.D.

+I would like to sincerely thank them for their guidance, patience, and continuous support throughout my PhD studies.
+Their insights, feedback, and willingness to discuss ideas have been invaluable not only for this project, but for my research as a whole.

 ---